uchicago-library/lucy/README.md

 </html>
 ```

-Now if you run main.py, you should see something that looks vaguely like a screenplay, at least on a desktop browser.
+Now if you run main.py, you should see something that looks vaguely like a screenplay on a desktop browser.

 # Docker?